LangeJustin/Vorto-Website/content/documentation/datatype_dsl.md

 title: Datatype DSL
 weight: 107
 ---
-This section describes the DSL grammer for a Vorto Datatype.
+This section describes the DSL grammer for a Vorto Datatype....
 <!--more-->

 ## Datatype DSL Reference